Grapefruit’s Drug Tango: Unveiling Surprising Interactions

 2. Calcium Channel Blockers

-Calcium channel blockers are medications used to treat high blood pressure and certain heart conditions.
+Calcium channel blockers are medications used to treat high blood pressure and certain heart .
 They work by relaxing and widening the blood vessels, allowing for better blood flow.
 Grapefruit can inhibit the metabolism of these drugs, leading to higher levels in the bloodstream.
 This can result in lower blood pressure, dizziness, and an increased risk of side effects.
 If you are taking calcium channel blockers, it is advisable to avoid grapefruit and grapefruit juice.

 3. Anti-Anxiety Medications